The Ultimate Guide To Glacier Tours in Iceland

 Glacier Hiking is one of the most popular tour activities in Iceland, encapsulating and bringing forth some of the country’s greatest-known highlights: awe-inspiring nature, thrilling adventure, incredible panoramic vistas, and a whole heap of fun.

-For those looking to see the Land of Ice and Fire at its fullest, there is simply no shying away from said title’s frostier half, and hiking the glaciers is a fantastic place to begin.
-Why?
-Because actually ascending the ice cap, one foot after the other brings you just about as close as you can come to this astounding feat of nature.
+For those looking to see the Land of Ice and Fire at its fullest, you shouldn't miss out on the beautiful glaciers, and hiking tours are a fantastic place to begin.
+Ascending the ice cap, one foot after the other, brings you just about as close as you can to this natural frozen landscape.

-The activity is open to newcomers, meaning no previous experience scaling glaciers is necessary.
+The activity is available for beginners, meaning no previous experience hiking glaciers is necessary.
 At the very beginning of the tour, you will be provided with a safety briefing pointing out some of the potential hazards on the glacier.

-To keep it light, your guide will also provide you with some relevant information about Iceland's ice caps, from their formation to their current behaviour.
-They will also provide you with all the necessary equipment (just make sure to bring sturdy hiking boots and warm clothing.)
+To keep it light, your guide will also provide relevant information about Iceland's ice caps, from their formation to their current behavior.
+They will also give you all the necessary equipment, meaning you will just need to bring sturdy hiking boots and warm clothing.

 Glacier Ice Caving

 Many of Iceland’s ice caves are small and isolated, comprised of numerous twisting tunnels and outlets.
-Others resemble a natural cathedral, with high, sloping ceilings that, often, allow in thin rays of sunlight to illuminate the cave interior.
+Others resemble a natural cathedral, with high, sloping ceilings that often allow thin rays of sunlight to illuminate the cave interior, such as what you can experience during this magnificent ice cave tour in Vatnajokull Glacier, which is only available between September and April each year.

-This, and there is no other word for it, creates an ethereal ambince directly tied to the cave itself; stepping inside, it is quick as though you are stepping into another world, into the pages of magic and fantasy.
-Where exactly you can choose to explore whilst in the cave will be left to the discretion of your guide, who will be ever watchful for both weak points in the ice and exciting points of entry.
+This sight creates an ethereal ambiance directly tied to the cave itself; stepping inside, it is as though you are stepping into another world, into the pages of magic and fantasy.
+Where exactly you can explore while in the cave will be left to the discretion of your guide, who will be ever watchful for both weak points in the ice and exciting points of entry.

 Glacier Snowmobiling